Nirojshrextha/Email_generator/README.md

 # Email_generator
-generate unlimited email
+Generate unlimited email

 How to use :

-download the repo
+1.download the repo

-open emailgenerator.py
+2.open emailgenerator.py

-input ur gmail address and select how many emails u want to generate
+3.input ur gmail address and select how many emails u want to generate

-the emails will be exported automatically to the "emailgenerator.py" directory (Output.txt)
+4.the emails will be exported automatically to the "emailgenerator.py" directory (Output.txt)

-Enjoy with dream
+5.Enjoy with dream